ITA Fur Sale

 Glenns Ferry, ID

-Our 1st fur sale will be at the Elmore County Fairgrounds in Glenns Ferry on Jan 13th-14th.
-We will have check-in Thursday night (16th), check-in all day Friday and check –in Saturday morning until 10AM.
+Our 2nd fur sale will be at the Elmore County Fairgrounds in Glenns Ferry on June 11th-12th, 2021.
+We will have check-in Thursday night (10th), check-in all day Friday and check –in Saturday morning until 10AM.
 This is only a one day sale (Saturday).
 I am however urging as many people as possible to check in fur Thursday evening or Friday so the fur buyers will get a jump on grading.
 They CANNOT grade thousands of coyotes in one day and I don’t want to run over into Sunday again.
 It is right beside the freeway and easy to find and plenty of room.
 There is a couple older motels in Glenns Ferry and motels in Bliss and Mt Home if you need them.
 We will NOT BE GIVING CHECKS AT THE SALE.
 We will be mailing them 7 days after the sale.

 Previous Fur Sale Results Can Be Found Here